jawj/mostly-ormless/README.md

 So, let's back up a bit.
 What am I really after?

-Well, I like and understand Postgres.
-I like and understand SQL.
-When I'm working with data, I'd like a good mental model of what SQL is going to be issued.
-I don't mind writing the SQL myself, but in that case let me _write_ the SQL, rather than deal with the endlessly chained method calls of a 'query builder'.
+Well, I understand and appreciate SQL.
+I understand and appreciate Postgres.
+I don't need or want any sort of abstraction layer on top.
+When I'm working with data, I want a clear mental model of what SQL commands are going to be run.
+I don't at all mind writing the SQL myself, but in that case let me _write_ the SQL, not deal with the endless chained method calls of a 'query builder'.

 Also, I'm greedy.
 I want all that, but I want to keep all the type-checking goodness of TypeScript — speeding development, preventing bugs, simplifying refactoring — too.
 And I'd _strongly_ prefer not to spend hours laboriously adding and later maintaining lots of type information to facilitate it.

 In short, I want [cake](https://www.theguardian.com/books/2018/jul/05/word-of-the-week-cake).
 So I set out to see if I could rustle some up.
-As it turns out, this was about a week-long project in [three acts](https://en.wikipedia.org/wiki/Three-act_structure):
+Initially a week-long project in [three acts](https://en.wikipedia.org/wiki/Three-act_structure), it has now extended into a [trilogy in five parts](https://www.goodreads.com/book/show/372299.The_Hitch_Hiker_s_Guide_to_the_Galaxy):

-* _[Act 1](#act1): In which we translate a Postgres schema into TypeScript types._ Spoiler: we'll use a project called [schemats](https://github.com/SweetIQ/schemats) here.
+* _[Part 1](#act1): In which we automatically translate a Postgres DB schema into TypeScript types._ Spoiler: we'll fork a project called [schemats](https://github.com/SweetIQ/schemats) here.
-* _[Act 2](#act2): In which we significantly expand that type information and use it to improve the ergonomics of writing raw SQL._ Spoiler: ES2015 [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) will play a starring role.
+* _[Part 2](#act2): In which we significantly expand that type information, and use it to improve the ergonomics of writing raw SQL._ Spoiler: ES2015 [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) will play a starring role.
-* _[Act 3](#act3): In which we create a set of simple shortcut functions on top, which looks a little bit like an ORM but really isn't._ Spoiler: Typescript [function signature overloads](https://www.typescriptlang.org/docs/handbook/functions.html) on concrete string values will be these functions' secret sauce.
+* _[Part 3](#act3): In which we create a set of simple shortcut functions on top (which bear a passing resemblance to an ORM, but really aren't one)._ Spoiler: Typescript [function signature overloads](https://www.typescriptlang.org/docs/handbook/functions.html) on concrete string values will be these functions' secret sauce.

-(There is a also a brief [encore](#encore) in which I discuss transactions).
+* _[Part 4](#act4): In which we extend our `select` shortcut function to allow nested queries._ Spoiler: nested queries become `LATERAL` joins, and the results are still fully typed.
+(This Part is new for March 2020).
+* _[Part 5](#act5): In which we deal with transactions._

-<a name="act1"></a>Act 1: In which we translate a Postgres schema into TypeScript types
+<a name="act1"></a>In which we automatically translate a Postgres DB schema into TypeScript types
 --

 If you want type information that matches a database schema, you have two ways to maintain a [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth).

 On the one hand, you can define a schema in TypeScript (or JavaScript), then automagically issue database commands to sync up the tables and columns.
 That's the approach taken by both Sequelize and TypeScript.
 This approach helps manage schema updates across multiple databases (e.g. test, staging, production).
 But I've always been a bit leery of it: I'm not sure I want any code, let alone a third party npm library, issuing `CREATE`/`ALTER`/`DROP TABLE` statements at will where production data may be involved.

-So, on the other hand, you can take the database schema as your source of truth, then interrogate it to discover the tables and column types.
+On the other hand, you can take the database schema as your source of truth, then interrogate it to discover the tables and column types.
 This is what [Active Record](https://guides.rubyonrails.org/active_record_basics.html) does (or at least, what it did when I last used it, about 10 years ago), and what I'm going to do here.
-Managing schema updates across multiple databases is therefore something I'm not going to address (but check out tools such as [dbmate](https://github.com/amacneil/dbmate)).
+This approach leaves you with the job of managing schema updates across multiple databases, which is not something I'll address here, but standalone tools for this purpose do exist (e.g. [dbmate](https://github.com/amacneil/dbmate)).

-Active Record interrogates the database at runtime, but I'm going to do it prior to runtime: discovering types only at runtime would be largely pointless, since what we want is type information to ease development.
+Active Record interrogates the database at runtime, but I'm going to do it prior to runtime: discovering types only at runtime would be largely pointless, since what we want is type information to ease _development_.

-As it happens, there's already a library that can do most of the heavy lifting we need, called [schemats](https://github.com/SweetIQ/schemats).
+As it happens, there's already a library that can do most of the heavy lifting we need.
+It's named [schemats](https://github.com/SweetIQ/schemats).

 How does it work?
 Well, take this simple database schema: